mpaland/mipher/README.md

 ## Test suite
 mipher is using the mocha test suite for testing.
-To do all tests just run `npm test`.
+To do all tests just run `npm run test`.

 ## Contributing